tanvir-git/odoo-documentation/content/applications/sales/sales/amazon_connector/setup.rst

 #.
 Upon saving, a button to :guilabel:`link with Amazon` appears.
 Click on it to be redirected to
    the Amazon login page, or directly to the consent page if you are already logged in.
-There, confirm that you want Amazon to give Odoo access to your account and related data.
+There, confirm that you want Amazon to give CoquiAPPs access to your account and related data.

 #.
-Amazon redirects you to Odoo, with your account registered.
+Amazon redirects you to CoquiAPPs, with your account registered.

 Once the account is registered, the marketplaces available to this account are synchronized and listed under the :guilabel:`Marketplaces` tab.
 If you wish, you can remove some items from the list